 Tailored Maintenance Schedules

-As discussed earlier, porcelain and ceramic tiles are non-porous and easily maintained with mild, non-abrasive cleaner and water.
-Building on this, all tiles from Edward Martin are fully glazed, which further eliminates the need for sealing, unlike many natural stones.
+As discussed earlier, porcelain and ceramic tiles are non-porous and can be easily maintained with just a mild, non-abrasive cleaner and water.
+At Edward Martin, all tiles are fully glazed, which further eliminates the need for sealing, unlike many natural stones.
 This glazing simplifies upkeep while also boosting durability, making these tiles ideal for busy or moisture-prone areas.

 Impact of Temperature and Humidity